rvt-tex/cli-data-gem-assessment-online-web-pt-100719/Kocktailz/README.md

 Whenever the user select the more info option the following will be displayed;
 1. The drink name
-2. drink id
+2. Ingredients
-3. 3 major ingredients
-4. instructions on making the cocktail
+3. Instructions on making the cocktail
-5. type of glass to serve it in
+4. Type of glass to serve it in
-6. the category in which it falls
+5. The category in which it falls
-6. if the cocktail is alcoholic.
+6. If the cocktail is alcoholic.

 Installation

-Add this line to your application's Gemfile: gem 'Kocktailz'

-And then execute:
-    $ bundle

-Or install it yourself as:
-    $ gem install Kocktailz
+To use this application go to https://github.com/rvt-tex/cli-data-gem-assessment-online-web-pt-100719 , where you would fork, clone and download to your computer.
+Then ensure you cd in the correct directory of Kocktailz Afterwhich you will run the bin file from your terminal ./bin/kocktailz to start the application

 Usage

-This gem is designed to help users select different types of cocktails at any social event or help them to make a exotic cocktail of their choice.
+This application is designed to help users select different types of cocktails at any social event or help them to make a exotic cocktail of their choice.

 Development